raomin/ESPAltherma/README.md

 ### A Climate entity

-To control heating through the OnOff switch, declare a Climate (aka thermostat) entity monitoring a temperature sensor.
+To control heating through the On/Off switch, declare a Climate (aka thermostat) entity monitoring a temperature sensor.

 ```yaml
 climate: